open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > What kind of information have you shared regarding the bill of materials, CAD files and assembly instructions?

 {{< expand "Show answer">}}
 Project is mostly electronics so you will find the usual gerbers, BOMs, and kicad or altium files.
-There are no mechanical elements, so we have no CAD files
+There are no mechanical elements, so we have no CAD files.
+When I'm doing an experiment, I'm sharing the data of the experiment.
+It's hard to keep track of what I've done during the experiment.

 {{< /expand >}}
 > How did you publish the hardware besides in journals?
 Did you publish the hardware overall?